 If your plans have changed and you are no longer planning on graduating in January, please contact the UGS office so your SIS record can be updated to ensure that you can register for the spring semester.

 If you received grades of I (incomplete) for any courses from the spring semester, you are expected to make the work up as quickly as possible.
 The amount of time allowed by a professor for making up an incomplete should be consistent with the length of the your absence(s) in the spring semester.
-The latest deadline by which work must be completed and grade reported is Friday, November 5.
-Petitions for extensions may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (usually a letter from your instructor supporting the extension) has been submitted prior to November 5 .
+The latest deadline by which work must be completed and grade reported is Friday, November 5. may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (usually a letter from your instructor supporting the extension) has been submitted prior to November 5 .
 Incompletes not completed by the deadline and for which no extension has been approved, will be converted to an F.

 Faculty will be submitting grades by October 18.
 You will be able to find them in SIS in the student center.
 Pasted below is a screen shot of where you will find your mid-term grades.
 The mid-term grades tab will appear once midterms are posted.

 Remember that mid-term grades are not official grades and will not appear on your transcript.
 They are provided to give you an indication of where you stand in the class at this time.
 This is a good time to honestly reflect on your academic progress and see if you need to make any changes to your class attendance, study strategies, time-management strategies, etc. In many cases, you may still have time to make some positive changes.

 As you proably know the new academic standing rules went into effect at the beginning of this semester.
 In order to be in good standing at the end of a semester, you must earn at least 12 hours and a 2.000 gpa for that semester.
 All of the new changes can be seen here.